 • Turn your air conditioner off at night.
 Opening windows in the summer costs nothing and saves energy compared to running your air conditioner 24 hours a day.
 Keep your windows open in the evening and overnight to allow cooler air into your home, and don't forget to turn off your air conditioner.
 Close the windows during the day to keep the cool air in and the warm air out.

 • Turn your thermostat up while you’re away from home.
 The closer your indoor home temperature is to the outdoor temperature, the less energy you’ll use.
-When you get home and want to cool off with the air conditioner, the U.S. Department of Energy recommends setting your thermostat to 26°C.
+When you get home and want to cool off with the air conditioner, it’s recommended to set your thermostat to 26°C.

 • If you use a standalone air conditioner, close the door to the room where you’re using it.
 This will help trap the cool air where you want it and stop the unit from continually running as warm air enters.